ejmr/VortSercxilo/README.md

 program only needs to connect to the Internet the first time it runs so that it may grab a copy of the dictionary to use in the future.

+A side-effect of this design is that you can force VortSerĉilo to fetch the latest copy of the ESPDIC by simply deleting the `ESPDIC.txt` file from the program’s directory.

 Usage
 -----